Jinkaichun/DynaVac/README.md

 To reproduce Figure 5:

-- Run `Fig5/plot_fig5.m`.
+- First, run `Fig5/simu_fig5.m` to generate the required simulation data (`fig5_data.mat`).
+- Then, run `Fig5/plot_fig5.m` to reproduce Figure 5.
 - To reproduce Figure 5f only, run `Fig5/plot_fig5f.m`.

-- Simulation data required for Figure 5 is stored in `Fig5/fig5_data.mat`.
-- To regenerate and store simulation data, run `Fig5/simu_fig5.m`.
-This simulation fixes the primary and booster vaccination schedules and primary vaccination dosage, and generates multiple simulation results by varying antigenic distance and booster dosage.
-Users can adjust fixed variables such as `vaccine_time` or `primary_dosage` to modify the simulation scenario.
+The simulation in `Fig5/simu_fig5.m` fixes the primary and booster vaccination schedules and the primary vaccination dosage.
+It generates multiple simulation results by varying the antigenic distance and booster dosage.
+Users can modify fixed variables such as `vaccine_time` or `primary_dosage` to adjust the simulation scenario.

 #### 1.4 Figure 6a: Immune Imprinting vs. Primary Vaccination Dosage

 To reproduce Figure 6a:

-- Run `Fig6a/plot_fig6a.m`.
-- Simulation data required for Figure 6a is stored in `Fig6a/fig6a_data.mat`.
+- First, run `Fig6a/simu_fig6a.m` to generate the required simulation data (`fig6a_data.mat`).
+- Then, run `Fig6a/plot_fig6a.m` to reproduce Figure 6a.

-- To regenerate and store simulation data, run `Fig6a/simu_fig6a.m`.
-This simulation fixes the primary and booster vaccination schedules and booster vaccination dosage, and generates multiple simulation results by varying antigenic distance and primary vaccination dosage.
-Users can adjust fixed variables such as `vaccine_time` or `booster_dosage` to modify the simulation scenario.
+The simulation in `Fig6a/simu_fig6a.m` fixes the primary and booster vaccination schedules and the booster vaccination dosage.
+It generates multiple simulation results by varying the antigenic distance and primary vaccination dosage.
+Users can modify fixed variables such as `vaccine_time` or `booster_dosage` to adjust the simulation scenario.

 #### 1.5 Figure 6b: Immune Imprinting vs. Primary-Booster Interval

 To reproduce Figure 6b:

-- Run `Fig6b/plot_fig6b.m`.
-- Simulation data required for Figure 6b is stored in `Fig6b/fig6b_data.mat`.
+- First, run `Fig6b/simu_fig6b.m` to generate the required simulation data (`fig6b_data.mat`).
+- Then, run `Fig6b/plot_fig6b.m` to reproduce Figure 6b.

-- To regenerate and store simulation data, run `Fig6b/simu_fig6b.m`.
-This simulation fixes the primary and booster vaccination dosage, and generates multiple simulation results by varying antigenic distance and the interval between primary and booster vaccinations.
-Users can adjust fixed variables such as `vaccine_amonut` to modify the simulation scenario.
+The simulation in `Fig6b/simu_fig6b.m` fixes the primary and booster vaccination dosages.
+It generates multiple simulation results by varying the antigenic distance and the interval between primary and booster vaccinations.
+Users can modify fixed variables such as `vaccine_amount` to adjust the simulation scenario.

 ### 2. Personalized Vaccination Strategy Simulation